1952 college football rankings

-Two human polls comprised the 1952 National Collegiate Athletic Association (NCAA) football rankings.
+Two human polls comprised the 1952 college football rankings.
 Unlike most sports, college football's governing body, the NCAA, does not bestow a national championship, instead that title is bestowed by one or more different polling agencies.
 There are two main weekly polls that begin in the preseason—the AP Poll and the Coaches Poll.

 Legend

 AP Poll

 The final AP Poll was released on December 1, at the end of the 1952 regular season, weeks before the major bowls.
 The AP would not release a post-bowl season final poll regularly until 1968.